-Low-level concerns should be reported to the Headteacher or Deputy Headteacher (DSL).
+Low-level concerns should be reported to the Headteacher or Deputy Headteacher (DSL), following the Low Level Concern Policy.
 Staff should self-refer if they have found themselves in a situation which might be misinterpreted, or they have behaved in a way that falls below professional standards.